 - Exercise care when smoking in authorized areas. - Use only UL approved appliances and never leave appliances on or unattended. - Use only UL approved extension cords.
 Never run extension cords under rugs or mattresses.
-Match the size of the extension cord to the appliance being used and use a grounded - Report vandalized or non-operable fire equipment to residence staff immediately.
+Match the size of the extension cord to the appliance being used. - Report vandalized or inoperable fire equipment to Residential Life staff immediately.
 Damaged fire equipment endangers you and the other residents of your building. - Keep all marked fire doors and stairwell doors closed.
 They are designed to block smoke and fire to provide a safe evacuation route during fire. - Do not cover smoke detectors with flags or other materials.
-Check detectors periodically to ensure that they are functioning properly. - To aid in the prevention of fires, the following items may not be stored or used in or around residence facilities: Hover boards and other motor-propelled devices including motorized scooters, motorized bikes, and motorized skateboards. - cord for all large appliances. - Do not overload circuits by creating "octopuses" in your electrical outlets.
-If you have more appliances than outlets, unplug one appliance to use another or purchase and use a "power strip." - Cooking is prohibited in residence hall rooms.
+Check detectors periodically to ensure that they are functioning properly. - To aid in the prevention of fires, the following items may not be stored or used in or around on-campus housing facilities: Hoverboards and other motor-propelled devices, including motorized scooters, motorized bikes, and motorized skateboards. - Do not overload circuits by creating "octopuses" in your electrical outlets.
+If you have more appliances than outlets, unplug one appliance to use another or purchase and use a power strip. - Cooking is prohibited in on-campus housing facility rooms.
 Cook only in designated cooking areas such as lounges and hall or apartment kitchens.